Table of Contents

 Essentially, work order management systems are about strategy.
 According to a McKinsey & Company survey, the strength of an organization’s maintenance strategy is the most reliable indicator of high performance.
 Efficient maintenance processes enable successful organizational planning and continuous improvement of KPIs.

-Additionally, CMMS data can be relied upon for regulatory compliance verification.
+Additionally, CMMS data can be relied upon to submit requests and for regulatory compliance verification.
 With that said, today’s work order apps boast a wide range of capabilities beyond simple work order management.

 2. What does work order software include?